debugmen/debugmen.github.io/_posts/2022-03-10-enabot_series_part_2.md

 We were then able to implement the video packets recieved into our ebo server and made a full GUI with the video stream.

-## Starting Audio and Mic packets
+## Starting Speaker and Mic packets

-After starting the video, we also had trouble starting the microphone and audio data.
+After starting the video, we also had trouble starting the microphone and speaker data.
 We knew what packets we had to send because they were the normal 110 length IOCmdControl packets.
 However when we sent them, they weren't enabling.
 After some trial and error, we figured out we had to send a few packets before and after.
 We didn't look too much further into why they had to be sent, but part of the reason was so sequence numbers lined up.

 Code where it branches to enable the audio

 ![enable_audio](/assets/enabot_part2/audio_start1.png)

 Code where it branches to enable the microphone packets

 ![enable_mic](/assets/enabot_part2/mic_start.png)

 Log of us enabling audio and microphone

 ![audio_mic_start](/assets/enabot_part2/mic_audio_start.png)

-## Audio Packets
+## Speaker Packets

-We could tell that the packets coming from the Ebo that were length 370 were the audio packets because they only showed up when we enabled the aduio in the app.
+We could tell that the packets coming from the Ebo that were length 370 were the speaker packets because they only showed up when we enabled the aduio in the app.

 ![Audio](/assets/enabot_part2/audio_packet.png)